Pennant Hills

 Employment conditions in Pennant Hills demonstrate exceptional strength compared to most Australian markets

-The area appears to offer limited local employment opportunities as suggested by the Census working population vs resident population count.
-Over the 12 months to September 2025, employment increased by 10.7% while labour force increased by 9.1%, causing a decrease in unemployment rate of 1.4 percentage points.
-In contrast, Greater Sydney experienced employment growth of 2.1% and labour force growth of 2.4%, with a slight rise in unemployment rate of 0.2 percentage points.
-State-level data to 25-Nov shows NSW employment contracted by 0.03% (losing 2,260 jobs), with the state unemployment rate at 3.9%.
-Nationally, the unemployment rate is 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 offer insight into potential future demand within Pennant Hills.
-These projections suggest national employment should expand by 6.6% over five years and 13.7% over ten years.
-Applying these industry-specific projections to Pennant Hills' employment mix suggests local employment could increase by 7.3% over five years and 14.8% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localised population projections.
+Conversely, construction is under-represented, with only 5.1% of Pennant Hills's workforce compared to 8.6% in Greater Sydney.
+The area appears to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
+Between September 2024 and September 2025, employment increased by 10.8%, while labour force increased by 9.2%, causing the unemployment rate to fall by 1.4 percentage points.
+In contrast, Greater Sydney experienced employment growth of 2.1% and labour force growth of 2.4%, with a 0.2 percentage point rise in unemployment.
+Jobs and Skills Australia's national employment forecasts from May-25 offer further insight into potential future demand within Pennant Hills.
+These projections suggest that national employment should expand by 6.6% over five years and 13.7% over ten years.
+Applying these industry-specific projections to Pennant Hills's employment mix suggests local employment should increase by 7.3% over five years and 14.8% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localised population projections.

 Frequently Asked Questions - Employment